chenchenzi/chenzixu/content/resources/3asr/sr3.md

 ---
-title: ASR from Scratch
+title: "ASR from Scratch I: Training models of Hong Kong Cantonese using the Kaldi recipe"
-linktitle: 3.
-ASR from scratch
+linktitle: "3.
+ASR from Scratch I: Training models of Hong Kong Cantonese using the Kaldi recipe"
 toc: true
 type: docs
 date: "2023-9-27T00:00:00+01:00"